• What is Copywriting?

 • About Nicki Krawczyk

-Copywriting Q&A: Protect Yourself from Agency Layoffs
+Protect Yourself From Agency Layoffs

 By Nicki Krawczyk Leave a Comment

 One unfortunate truth about ad agency work is that there are periodic layoffs and, for reasons you’ll see in a bit, they’re pretty much inevitable.
 That said, though, that doesn’t mean that you can’t plan now to protect yourself and your livelihood.
-How?
-Read on…

 Agency layoffs happen, generally, because the agencies lose clients.
-Now, agencies actually gain and lose clients all the time; clients are always switching up which agencies they’re working with.
+Now, agencies gain and lose clients all the time; clients are always switching up which agencies they’re working with.
 When an agency loses a client or two but also gains a client or two, it usually pretty much cancels out.

 People may shift around a bit, but for the most part, everyone keeps their jobs.